WangYuanMike/Kubernetes/CKA_note.md

 - Remove teh lable from the secondary node `kubectl label node <node-name> system-`
 ## 10 Ingress
 ### 10.1 Advanced Service Exposure (Configure an Ingress Controller)
-- Deploy an NGINX deployment named `secondapp` and expose its service with type NodePort
+- Deploy an NGINX deployment named `secondapp` and expose its service with type NodePort (`secondapp` is a backend service of the ingress)
 - Create `ClusterRole` and `ClusterRoleBinding` of ingress controller with file `ingress.rbac.yaml`
 - Create `serviceaccount, daemonset, and service` of ingress controller with file `traefik-ds.yaml`
 - Create `ingress` (ingress rule) with file `ingress.rule.yaml`